Copypastik

 Privacy

-No account, cloud sync, analytics, or network service is used.
+No iCloud, cloud sync, analytics, or clipboard-data transfer.

 Permission with a purpose